jcfitzpatrick12/spectre/README.md

 # spectre-client

 ## Introduction
-While we are in development, we have created a placeholder GUI using [```tkinter```](https://docs.python.org/3/library/tkinter.html).
+While we are in development, we have created a placeholder GUI which runs locally using [```tkinter```](https://docs.python.org/3/library/tkinter.html).
 Please follow the Installation section to get this up and running.

 ## Installation